anuradhabhore/Sercuremain-Duo-RFID-and-OTP-Based-Dual-Authentication-System-/README.md

 ## 📌 Project Summary

 **SecurePass Duo** is an RFID and OTP-based dual authentication system using **LPC2148**.
-The RFID reader communicates with LPC2148 through **SPI**, while the GSM module communicates through **UART**.
+The RFID reader communicates with LPC2148 through , while the GSM module communicates through **UART**.
 After successful RFID verification, an OTP is sent to the registered mobile number.
 The user enters the OTP through the keypad, and authentication is successful only when both RFID and OTP are valid.

 ---